Gigaspaces/xap-docs/site/content/xap/12.2/started/insightedge-script.markdown

 ## Running Apache Zeppelin

 The command will start Zeppelin on the local machine.
-It will be accessible at http://localhost:9090.
+It will be accessible at {{%exurl "http://localhost:9090""http://localhost:9090"%}}

 ```bash
 insightedge run --zeppelin